Ephdawg3374/nom-noms/README.md

 [Details][phase-one]

-### Phase 2: , Location Querying, and Filtering (2 days)
+### Phase 2: Location Querying and Filtering (2 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the search and filtering components of the application.
-After the basic Flux architecture has been set up, a Location data store will be implemented and a set of actions corresponding to the necessary CRUD operations for querying Locations.
-A param filter store will also be implemented with actions that will allow the app to maintain the users' required filter parameters.
-The filter store will automatically update when locations are queried.
+After the basic Flux architecture has been set up, a Location data store will be implemented along with a set of AJAX requests and actions corresponding to the necessary CRUD operations.
+For filter, I will add Price and Distance filter buttons that will dynamically filter the results when the user is on the search index page.

-Once this is done, I will create React components for the `LocationIndex`, `LocationIndexItem`, `Location FilteringForm`, and `Location Map`.
+Once this is done, I will create React components for the `SeachIndex`, `SearchIndexItem`, `DistanceRangeFilter`, `PriceFilter`, and `Map`.
 The React Router will be set up such that the correct parent-child relationships have been set up.

-At the end of Phase 2 the user will be able to search for Locations, apply filters, and view results in an index page.
+At the end of Phase 2 the user will be able to search for Locations, apply filters, and view results in a search index page.
 Basic styling will be done to ensure the results can be clearly read.

 [Details][phase-two]